Affiliate links on Android Authority may earn us a commission. Learn more.

 The basic design has also changed, with the introduction of an oblong, egg-like shape.
 The past few Chromecasts have all been circular, so it’s nice to see something a bit different.
 You’ll also find that Google upgraded the power supply port to USB-C, a nice switch from the tired old Micro-USB of other Chromecasts.

 As far as features go, the Chromecast with Google TV borrows quite a bit from the Chromecast Ultra, offering 4K, HDR, and Dolby Vision support.
 Dolby Atmos and 5.1 surround sound support are also onboard.
-Unlike the Ultra, though, there won’t be an Ethernet connector in the box (although you will be able to buy one separately).
-There’s also no support for Google Stadia at launch, which the Ultra supports out-of-the-box.
+Unlike the Ultra, though, there’s no Ethernet connector in the box (although you will be able to buy one separately).

 Google TV: It’s not Android TV, but it is